JackPikatea/pikatea-documentation/docs/AssemblyGuides/funky60-build-guide.md

 Let's start with flashing the firmware onto the included Pro Micro to make sure that is working.
 Plug it into your computer using a USB-C cable.

-We already have a [generic guide for flashing firmware](/DownloadsAndFiles/firmware-download-and-update-guide.html) which is here.
+We already have a [generic guide for flashing .hex firmware](/guide/hex-firmware.html).
 Follow that guide and use the Funky60 firmware that matches they layout you plan to use which can be **downloaded from that page**.
 Since there is no reset button on the Pro Micro, reset the device by connecting the pins RESET and GND with a metal object (a bent paper clip works well).
 [Download and install Vial](https://get.vial.today) and make sure your computer recognizes the device as a Funky60 before moving on.

 ![](/assets/FinnGus/DSC08955.JPG)